Trace (manhwa): Arcs

-This arc follows Ghang Gwon and Tae Eun.
-Ghang Gwon, taken in by Tae Eun's family as a child, hides the fact that he is a Trace.
-At night, he hunts Troubles to protect Tae Eun and her father, whom he considers his family.
-His identity is accidentally revealed at school, and he is reported as a Trace.
-Forced to leave temporarily, he realizes that his life can never be like that of ordinary people.
+This arc is about characters Ghang Gwon and Tae Eun's story.
+Ghang Gwon was taken in by Tae Eun's family as a child and hides the fact that he is a Trace.
+At night, instead of sleeping, he goes out hunting Troubles to protect Tae Eun and her father, whom he considers his family.
+An unexpected turn of events reveals his identity in school.
+As a result, Ghang Gwon is reported as a Trace and forced to leave temporarily.
+This causes him realize that he cannot live the way most human beings do because of his ability.